ikailee/ASEC/README.md

   - axios (npm install axios)

 Run Locally:
-1. Start the server, enter the following command in terminal:
-  - node app.js
+1. Start the server, enter the following command in terminal - node app.js
 2. Open http://localhost:3000 to view it in the browser

 Test Plan: